QualTek Secures New Money Fina - GuruFocus.com

 Advisors

-Kirkland & Ellis LLP is serving as legal counsel, Jeffries Group LLC is serving as investment banker, and Alvarez & Marsal is serving as financial advisor to the Company.
+Kirkland & Ellis LLP is serving as legal counsel, Jefferies LLC is serving as investment banker, and Alvarez & Marsal is serving as financial advisor to the Company.
 The Company has retained C Street Advisory Group to serve as the strategic communications advisor.

 About QualTek